-The contest consists of a set of problems that mainly appeal to the student’s reasoning powers, creativity and imagination.
-One of the objectives is the early detection of scientific vocations, particularly in mathematics.
-In fact, the organisers are glad to see that many of the winners of previous editions of the PMO have embarked on careers in science that promise to be quite successful.
+The problems proposed in this contest mainly appeal to the quality of reasoning, creativity and imagination of students.
+One of the objectives of the competition is the early detection of scientific vocations and, in particular, for mathematics.
+It is gratifying that many of the winners of previous editions of the OPM have embarked on scientific careers that promise to be quite successful.

 NOVO BANCO, whose objectives are aligned to those of the PMO, has included this initiative in its Financial Literacy Programme and become its sponsor.

-The PMO is organized by the Portuguese Mathematical Society in partnership with the University of Coimbra Department of Mathematics, and are supported by the Ministry of Education, Ciência Viva, the Calouste Gulbenkian Foundation, NOVO BANCO and Pathena.
-This edition was also supported by the Luis de Freitas Branco High School, the Oeiras Town Council, Texas Instruments, Moche, Gradiva, ASA and by the newspaper Público.
+The Portuguese Mathematics Olympics are organized by the Portuguese Mathematical Society in partnership with the Mathematics Department of the University of Coimbra, and are supported by the Ministry of Education, NOVO BANCO, Ciência Viva, the Calouste Gulbenkian Foundation, Texas Instruments and Happy Code.